shiecldk/ASUS-ZenBook-Pro-Duo-15-OLED-UX582-Hackintosh/README.md

 - [ ] Numpad (need to port driver from Linux; check <a href="https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver">mohamed-badaoui/asus-touchpad-numpad-driver</a>)
 - [ ] Some other FN keys (WIP; check <a href="https://github.com/hieplpvip/AsusSMC">hieplpvip/AsusSMC</a>)

+## HiDPI on ScreenPad Plus in macOS Ventura
+To enable HiDPI on the ScreenPad Plus in macOS Ventura:

+1. Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to enable HiDPI.
+2. Use either [RDM](https://github.com/avibrazil/RDM) or SwitchResX to switch to HiDPI resolutions.

+Note: In macOS Ventura, only 2560x733 and 2048x587 HiDPI resolutions are currently working on the ScreenPad Plus.
+The previously functional 1920x550 (HiDPI) resolution is no longer available.
+The native resolution remains 3820x1100.

 ## Support this Project